syndicate-storage/syndicate-storage.github.io/_overview/006_deployment.md

 A volume may have at most one acquisition gateway.
 This is by design, so acquisition gateway driver developers do not need to reason about write-conflicts.
-In addition, a volume can only have an acquisition gateway if it is an "archive"-tyep volume.
+In addition, a volume can only have an acquisition gateway if it is an "archive"-type volume.
 This means that only the acquisition gateway may be a writer in this volume.

 The reasoning here is that each dataset will belong to its own volume, and that